 Having been a bailiff for over 25 years I have been involved in some interesting cases but until this year I have never arrested a Ship.
-This year Enforcement Bailiffs has been involved in two.
+This year Quality Bailiffs has been involved in two.

 The Tribunal courts and Enforcement Act abolished most forms of distress.
 There were however a few exceptions.
 One of these comes under the Harbours, Docks, and Piers Clauses Act 1847.